PunchThrough/node-red-contrib-bean/README.md

 ## History

+- 0.3.1 : Option to send basic color names in string form to the LED node. ex: "Red"
+- 0.3.0 : Ability to search for nearby Beans in configuration
 - 0.2.0 : Better logging and reporting of errors, more accurate Bean connection timeout
 - 0.1.0 : More robust connection routines, fixed some crashes during deployment, better how-to-use text
 - 0.0.1 : Initial Release